Access Arkansas is a website for Arkansans to apply for DHS benefits.

-Quickly and easily find the closest food pantry to you with our Agency Locator Map.
+Quickly and easily find the closest food pantry to you with this Agency Locator Map.

 Modifications and equipment are expensive, but there are options to help.